weventure/weventure-java-challenge/README.md

 Please note, it is totally fine if you cannot answer a question.
 Just leave it out.

 1. Please explain to a non-technical what an REST API is.
-2. Have you heard before of the Quarkus framework?
-What is your impression?
+2. Have you heard before of the [Quarkus Framework](https://quarkus.io/)?
 3. What test techniques have you already tried? e.g. unit testing
 4. Please give a brief summary about what TDD means to you.